The Office of the Comptroller

 Capital, Technical & Professional Standards Division:

-The Capital, Technical & Professional Standards Division responsible for reviewing New York City’s capital project contracts, processing all condemnation awards and oversees the recording of the City’s capital assets.
+The Capital, Technical & Professional Standards Division responsible for reviewing New York City’s capital project contracts, processing all condemnation awards, oversees the recording of the City’s capital assets and issuing the Comptroller’s Internal Control and Accountability Directives and Comptroller’s Memoranda.

 Cash and Pension Accounting Division: